 I decided to make my own version using English muffins as the bun, cheddar cheese, an actual over easy egg, and some of the best bacon I’ve ever had in my life that my brother gave me for Christmas.
 I still have some of it leftover.
 This is probably one of the tastiest burgers I’ve made in a long time.
 If you like your burgers with a little bit of seasoning on them, I just sprinkled them with some Weber grill seasoning Ben and I add just to about every burger we make.
 Too bad it’s -14 degrees outside right now, it would have been nice to grill them.

-Shape burgers into round patties that are equal in size.
+- Shape burgers into round patties that are equal in size and weigh about 4 oz each.
 Season with salt and pepper.
 In a skillet on a medium high heat, cook the burgers in some olive oil until they are done.
 Whatever way you like them.

 - While the burgers are cooking fry the 4 eggs in a non-stick skillet until the egg yolks are runny and the egg whites are no longer runny.